 But shall I tell you what I want, what I really really want?
 Cookies.

-I have no problem justifying an occasional oatmeal cookie at breakfast for myself, but I decided to come up with one that I felt equally at ease serving to Nick at the start of the day.
+I have no problem justifying an occasional oatmeal cookie at breakfast for myself, but I decided to come up with one that I felt equally at ease serving to my 7-year-old at the start of the day.

 You need to make—and eat—a batch asap.